Providing public education

 • develop the personal/social, language and cognitive capabilities of English as an additional language or dialect (EALD) children prior to school entry

-• build on the capability of CaLD families as their children’s first educators
+• build on the capability of CALD families as their children’s first educators

 • forge stronger and more collaborative partnerships between home, school and community.

-• nearly 460,000 voluntary hours
+• just over 450,000 voluntary hours

-• over $11.5 million in donations to support school projects, resources and activities.
+• over $15.0 million in donations to support school projects, resources and activities.

 We delivered the Response to Suicide and Self‑Harm in Schools Program through a memorandum of understanding with the Mental Health Commission.
 This agreement provides prevention, intervention and postvention activities to reduce suicide and self‑harm in students.
 These activities include the Teen Mental Health First Aid program and Gatekeeper Suicide Prevention training.